MahanVeisi8/RL_practices/Lunar_Lander/D3QN/README.md

 In future work, we aim to extend this project by exploring:
 - **Prioritized Experience Replay**: Implementing a more sophisticated experience replay strategy where experiences with higher TD errors are replayed more often.
-- **Noisy Networks for Exploration**: Replacing epsilon-greedy exploration with parameter-based exploration techniques.
+- **Noisy Networks for Exploration**: Replacing epsilon-greedy exploration with parameter-based exploration techniques, allowing for more dynamic exploration.
-- **Comparison with Other Algorithms**: Evaluating the performance of D3QN against other advanced RL algorithms such as **Rainbow DQN** and **Actor-Critic methods**.
+- **Comparison with Other Algorithms**: Evaluating the performance of D3QN against other advanced RL algorithms such as **Rainbow DQN** and **Actor-Critic methods**, to further optimize policy learning.

 ---

 Happy learning and coding! 🚀